 Through a digital platform, ShareFood connects producers with surplus food, comprising individuals and businesses, to possible users.

-As a participant in the project, Gruppo Megamark uploaded products that are about to expire onto the notice board via a specially designed platform, making them available to consumers at an advantageous price.
+As a participant in the project, Gruppo Megamark uploads details products that are about to expire onto a specially designed platform, making them available to consumers at an advantageous price.
 It also donates food to organisations or associations upon request.

 The experimental phase of the project, which will end on 31 December 2021, involved regional companies from various sectors, such as food safety (Nisi & C. Synthesy), laboratory analysis (BonassisaLab) and software design (Softline Srl).

 The University of Bari also participated in the project under the guidance of project leader and environmental consultancy company, Consea.